hanqizhu/Hokkaido-Travel/README.md

 3. I used lightboxes in three pages: [Sapporo](https://hanqizhu.github.io/ResponsiveTest/sapporo.html), [Otara](https://hanqizhu.github.io/ResponsiveTest/otaru.html), and [Hakodate](https://hanqizhu.github.io/ResponsiveTest/hakodate.html).

+4. I used I used jQuery to make Accordion on page [Noboribetsu](https://hanqizhu.github.io/ResponsiveTest/noboribetsu.html)

-4. As I showed my demo to Colleen, she agrees that I have a good command of designing the grid.
+5. As I showed my demo to Colleen, she agrees that I have a good command of designing the grid.